Category Archives: History Timeline 1580-1945

 The Capture of Fort Ticonderoga

 Fort Ticonderoga was a key point of access to both Canada and the Hudson River Valley.
-Colonel Ashley’s regiment from southwestern New Hampshire, was available on a minutes notice to march to its defense.
+Colonel Ashley’s militia regiment from southwestern New Hampshire, was available on a minutes notice to march to its defense.

 John Chamberlain, Increase Chamberlain, Calvin Chamberlain and Silas French served in this militia.
 These men witnessed and fought for the birth and establishment of a new nation, the United States of America.